ryuu12/ryuu12/README.md

-# Hi there, I'm Rayhan Rusyd 👋
+# Hi there, Rayhan Rusyd here 👋
 A student in Computer Engineering.
 Love to work on a website using Django.py, make an HTML and CSS template, and create a Discord Bot using Python and Javascript.
 Currently working on a website HTML and CSS.

 ### 📊 My Github Stats